jacobcolyvan/MERN-proj/README.md

 ---
 ### Libraries

-Front end & Back end
+#### Front end & Back end

-- Axios - used to get fetch requests
+- **axios** - used to handle http requests for browser and node.js, returns a promise.

-Front end
+#### Front end
-- @testing-library/react -
+- **@testing-library/react** - provides a set of helpers for testing React components, allows you to test DOM nodes instead of instances of React components.
+Used in conjunction with cypress for testing.

-- cypress - Javascript-based, front end testing framework used to run tests on browsers.
+- **cypress** - Javascript-based, front end testing framework used to run tests on browsers.
 Can be used to run end-to-end, integration and unit tests.

-- react-dom -
+- **react-dom** - allows us to render React components onto the DOM and handles updating these components.

-- react - javascript library for UI interfaces
+- **react** - javascript library for UI interfaces, typically used in conjuction with react-dom.

-- react-loader-spinner -

-- react-router-dom - used for routing
--
+- **react-loader-spinner** - provides a loading spinner for us to implement during async operations where we're waiting for data to load.

+- **react-router-dom** - used for routing and declaring valid routes and links.
+Also gives us access to hooks such as useHistory to enable easier navigation of a website.

-- react-transition-group - used to apply transitions to modals
+- **react-transition-group** - used to apply transitions to modals.

-- uuid - used to create universally unique identifiers
+- **uuid** - used to create universally unique identifiers

-Back end
+#### Back end
-- bcryptjs - provides ability to encrpyt, decrypt and compare passwords.
+- **bcryptjs** - provides ability to encrpyt, decrypt and compare passwords.

-- cors -
+- **cors** -

-- dotenv -
+- **dotenv** -

-- express -
+- **express** -

-- jsonwebtoken - used to implement json web tokens.
+- **jsonwebtoken** - used to implement json web tokens.
 Allows us to sign, decode and set expiry times for tokens.

-- mocha - a JavaScript test framework can run on Node.js and the browser.
+- **mocha** - a JavaScript test framework can run on Node.js and the browser.

-- mongoose -
+- **mongoose** -

-- nodemon - uesd to automatically refresh the node application when files changes are saved.
+- **nodemon** - uesd to automatically refresh the node application when files changes are saved.

-- supertest - used for testing HTTP requests by providing abstraction, used in conjunction with mocha
+- **supertest** - used for testing HTTP requests by providing abstraction, used in conjunction with mocha